Danish company Novo Nordisk is upgrading the insulin production plant at its facility in Chartres, France.

-The upgrade to the Chartres plant, which has been producing insulin since 1959, is in response to a World Health Organisation (WHO) projection of an increase in the number of diabetes cases expected by 2030.
+The Chartres plant has been producing insulin since 1959.
+The upgrade project is in response to the World Health Organisation’s (WHO) projection of an increase in the number of diabetes cases expected by 2030.
 The WHO predicts an increase from 177 million cases in the present day to 370 million in 2030.

-The plant at Chartres has previously undergone an expansion program initiated in September 1996 and inaugurated in the final quarter of 1999.
-The total cost of this was FFr450m ($64.3m) and the insulin cartridge production was increased to 60 million per year.
+The plant at Chartres was previously expanded in September 1996, which was inaugurated in Q4 1999.
+The total cost of this expansion was $64.3m and the insulin cartridge production was increased to 60 million per year.
 This further plant expansion began in 2003.

-The contract for the engineering and the project management of the expansion at the Chartres plant has been awarded to Technip in conjunction with Novo Nordisk Engineering.
+A contract for the engineering and project management of the expansion at the Chartres plant has been awarded to Technip in conjunction with Novo Nordisk Engineering.
 The expansion is being carried out in two phases.

 The first phase was completely managed by Technip and included the revamp and expansion of the existing insulin filling line, a new assembly and packaging workshop for insulin injection pens and a new state-of-the-art central heating and climate control system.

-Novo Nordisk has a number of products in development which the plant will be able to produce.
-These include the NovoMix range of pre-mixed insulin analogues and Novo Rapid, for which the company has obtained European marketing approval as a diabetes treatment.
-Novo Rapid is an extremely fast-acting drug, and thus allows users much greater freedom.
+The plant will be able to produce future Novo Nordisk’s products that are currently in development, including the NovoMix range of pre-mixed insulin analogues and Novo Rapid.
+The company has obtained European marketing approval for these products as diabetes treatments.
+Novo Rapid is a fast-acting drug, which allows users greater freedom.